selfoluap/Software-Containerization/README.md

 ```
 kubectl auth can-i get configmaps --as <gcloud-user-email>
 ```
+The cluster setup provides 3 RBAC roles: admin, developer, and devops-engineer.

 Changing values in the Chart example: change the replicaCount to 5 in values.yaml and version to 0.1.1 in charts.yaml
 ```